-The SMA shall ensure that all SMA crew, cadets, faculty, and onboard SMA contractor personnel individually complete the Ship Operations Cooperative Program (SOCP)
+A. Each SMA shall ensure that all their SMA cadets, faculty, and onboard SMA contractor personnel individually complete the Ship Operations Cooperative Program (SOCP) computer-based training on Maritime Sexual Assault and Sexual

-7 This interactive computer-based training (CBT) on Maritime Sexual Assault and Sexual Harassment Prevention Training is available at no charge from SOCP.
+8 This interactive computer-based training (CBT) on Maritime Sexual Assault and Sexual Harassment Prevention Training is available at no charge from SOCP.